 Nonacs states that depression is never normal, even for those who've had a loss, and it can impede recovery if not treated.
 I imagine it would be very important in this situation to keep in close contact with someone who can help monitor one's grief and watch out for signs of depression.

-In the meantime, I wanted to offer a few websites of organizations that support grieving mothers and families, and would have more experience in understanding what these families go through:
+In the meantime, I wanted to offer a few blogs and organizations that support grieving mothers and families, and would have more experience in understanding what these families go through:

 I don't know about it but really willing to get some knowledge about it.